 They prepped me for surgery.
 They upped my epidural.
 I was trying to stay as calm as possible when in actuality, I was scared to death.
 Before I was wheeled out of the labour ward, I only managed to catch a glimpse of Luqman because he was busy talking to the nurses.
 I recited prayers in my head and heart as much as I could.
 The whole thing was pretty surreal.

 The operating theatre looked like a scene from Grey’s Anatomy.
 There were a few doctors and nurses busying around me.
 I puked on one nurse right before my operation (oops).
 All the time, I was looking for a familiar face; my gynae.
-He better show up ah, I mean I paid for private patient fee yo.
+He better show up ah … I mean, I paid for private patient fee please.
 Kidding lah!
-It’s just that he makes me feel safe so I needed to see him there.
+It’s just that seeing him would make me feel safe so, I needed to see him there.
 When he walked in, I felt at ease and prayed so hard that everything would go smoothly.